A Guide to Understanding Skids and Their Alternate Names

 Other Industry-specific Definitions

-In the world of music, especially with vinyl records, a “skid” can refer to the stylus sliding across the record, causing a disruption in playback.
+• In music, particularly with vinyl records, a skid refers to the stylus sliding across the record, causing playback disruptions.

 Pallet